-Note: If a student has earned a grade below a "C" for any course required for the nursing major, that course must be repeated.
+If a student has earned a grade below a "C" for any course required for the nursing major, that course must be repeated.
+If the course has an NUR prefix, it will be repeated after the student is readmitted.
+If the course does not have an NUR prefix, that course must be repeated prior to readmission to the nursing major.